jkour/neSparkle/README.md

 # neSparkleComponent
-neSparkleComponent is a FireMonkey component for Delphi.
+neSparkleComponent is a Delphi component for Delphi.
 It adds update functionality similar to Sparkle for OSX.
-The componet is a wrapper for the WinSparkle framework.
+The component is a wrapper for the WinSparkle framework.

 #Foundations